azoomzi/CTFwriteups/CTF6_Hero.md

 **3. Understanding general concept of "Hero.unknown"**

-Seeing contents inside the file(I added comments so it's easier to understand SLIDE TO RIGHT):
+Seeing contents inside the file(I added comments so it's easier to understand SLIDE TO LEFT):

 ```
 # def gen(i):